Confluence State Park 1

 In the St. Louis metro area, there are currently three major locations to see the Mississippi-Missouri confluence.
 They are:

-- Edward “Ted” and Pat Jones-Confluence Point State Park in eastern St. Charles County, Missouri
+1. Edward “Ted” and Pat Jones-Confluence Point State Park in eastern St. Charles County, Missouri

-- Columbia Bottom Conservation Area in the eastern part of North St. Louis County, Missouri
+2. Columbia Bottom Conservation Area in the eastern part of North St. Louis County, Missouri

-- Lewis and Clark State Historic Site (Camp River DuBois) in Hartford, Illinois
+3. A trail next to the Lewis and Clark State Historic Site (Camp River DuBois) in Hartford, Illinois

 Let’s look at each of them.

-1. Edward “Ted” and Pat Jones-Confluence Point State Park
+1. Edward “Ted” and Pat Jones – Confluence Point State Park

 Getting There

-Confluence Point State Park sits on the eastern edge of a stretch of St. Charles County that runs north of St. Louis County, east of West Alton, Missouri, and south of the Illinois towns of Alton, East Alton, and Wood River (Google Maps link — note that this is the entrance, which is still a few miles from the parking lot).
-The park is accessible through a lone road, Riverlands Way, which is off of Highway 67 right before the cabled Clark Bridge leading into Alton, Illinois.
-It’s about 15 minutes (6 1/2 miles) by car from Highway 67 to the Confluence parking lot, most of it on gravel road.
+Confluence Point State Park sits on the eastern edge of a stretch of St. Charles County that runs north of St. Louis County, east of West Alton, Missouri, and south of the Illinois towns of Alton, East Alton, and Wood River.
+(Google Maps link — note that this is the park entrance, which is still roughly 2 miles from the parking lot.)
+Most travelers will take I-270 to U.S. 367 North, which merges with and turns into U.S. 67.

 Parking